Zia-ur-Rehman

-Zia-ur-Rehman Akbar (born 30 December 1997) is an Afghan cricketer.
+Zia-ur-Rehman Akbar (born 30 December 1997) is an Afghan cricketer, who has played for the Afghanistan national cricket team.

 Career

 He made his List A debut for Afghanistan A against Zimbabwe A during their tour to Zimbabwe on 27 January 2017.
 He made his Twenty20 debut for Boost Defenders in the 2017 Shpageeza Cricket League on 11 September 2017.
 He made his first-class debut for Mis Ainak Region in the 2017–18 Ahmad Shah Abdali 4-day Tournament on 20 October 2017.

 He finished the 2017–18 Ahmad Shah Abdali 4-day Tournament as the joint-leading wicket-taker, with a total of 55 wickets.
 He was the leading wicket-taker for Mis Ainak Region in the 2018 Ahmad Shah Abdali 4-day Tournament, with 46 dismissals in eight matches.

 In September 2018, he was named in Paktia's squad in the first edition of the Afghanistan Premier League tournament.
 In December 2018, he was named in Afghanistan's under-23 team for the 2018 ACC Emerging Teams Asia Cup.

-In February 2021, he was named in Afghanistan's Test squad for their series against Zimbabwe.
+He was part of Afghanistan's Test squad for their series against Zimbabwe in March 2021.
 In May 2022, he was named in Afghanistan's One Day International (ODI) squad for their series against Zimbabwe.

+He made his ODI debut against Bangladesh on 11 July 2023, and his Test debut against Zimbabwe on 2 February 2024.